Should we keep saying this stuff?

 I'm inspired by the "open home” as a vision for the smart home, where “open home” not only places value on privacy, choice, and sustainability, but also on inclusivity for all.
-Let's phase out non-inclusive language like Wife Approval Factor, and use more inclusive terms, like Home Approval Factor.
+For me, this includes phasing out non-inclusive language like Wife Approval Factor in favor of more inclusive terms.

 Introduction

-Instead of a product review or tech tutorial, I want to talk about a long-standing issue that I’ve observed in the broader smart home, and tech community.
+Instead of a product review or tech tutorial, I want to talk about a long-standing behavior that I’ve observed in the broader smart home, and tech community.

 Who among us hasn’t had an answer to a stubborn home automation problem solved by a fellow community member who was just being helpful.
 I know I have tons of personal examples when I’ve learned from all of you.